Free Osceola County Public Records: Look Up Information on Anyone

 Kissimmee, Florida 34744

-The Osceola County GIS Department is another way to check who owns a property.22 They provide an online property search that is more limited than the appraiser’s search, but will tell you the name of a parcel’s owner and lot size.
+The Osceola County GIS Department is another way to check who owns a property.22 They provide an Online Property Search that is more limited than the appraiser’s search, but will tell you the name of a parcel’s owner and lot size.

 The Osceola County Tax Collector’s office also offers a way for members of the public to see who owns a property or home.
-Their property tax search will inform you of the owner’s name, address, and all yearly property tax amounts due and current status.
+Their Property Tax Search will inform you of the owner’s name, address, and all yearly property tax amounts due and current status.
 You can also print a property’s tax information directly from the search page.

-Lastly, the Osceola County Circuit Court Clerk’s official records search will allow users to search for mortgages, deeds, and other land records recorded with the Clerk’s office.
+Lastly, the Osceola County Circuit Court Clerk’s Official Records Search will allow users to search for mortgages, deeds, and other land records recorded with the Clerk’s office.

 In Osceola County, all non-exempt records are available to the public for personal inspection and copy.
 This does not mean that anybody can use someone’s public records for criminal purposes like stalking, intimidation, vigilantism, harassment, or identity theft.